-Sensonics describes its DN26 G3 machinery protection monitor as compact, cost-effective and capable of monitoring two channels of bearing vibration, shaft vibration or shaft position.
-The DN26 G3 module mounts on DIN rail and has been designed specifically for machine monitoring and protection applications such as fans, pumps, motors, centrifuges, turbines or any small to medium-sized industrial machinery requiring reliable protection.
+Sensonics is promoting its DN26 G3 machinery protection monitor, which its describes as compact, affordable and capable of monitoring two channels of bearing vibration, shaft vibration or shaft position.
+The DN26 G3 module mounts on DIN rail and has been designed specifically for machine condition monitoring and protection applications such as fans, pumps, motors, centrifuges, turbines or any small to medium-sized industrial machinery requiring reliable protection.

 Sensonics says the machine condition monitoring module is designed to be very versatile, as it can be configured as a universal module for all measurements, it is field-upgradable, it can be programmed for warning and danger alarms, and it can monitor the integrity of transducers.
 It is available with mains or +24V power supply options, Ethernet communications, and can be set-up through the inbuilt web server or via the front panel.